-DESMOND LAZARO completed his Masters at the Prince’s School before being apprenticed in India to Master Bannu Ved Pal Sharma, whose family have practiced the craft of painting in the Pichhvais tradition for more than seven generations.
+After completing his MA at the Prince's School of Traditional Arts, Desmond was apprenticed to Master Bannu Ved Pal Sharma, whose family have practised the craft of painting in the Pichhvais tradition in India for more than seven generations.

-Desmond has exhibited in Dubai, Germany, Hong Kong, India and the UK.
-As someone whose work and personal history spans East and West, it is fitting that his most ambitious work to date is an 80’ x 50’ artwork at the new Mumbai airport representing the gods and goddesses of South India, using traditional woodcarving and reimagining the Tagore painting tradition.
+Desmond’s art work has been exhibited in in Dubai, Germany, Hong Kong, India and the UK.
+His most ambitious work to date can be seen in the new Mumbai airport.
+Befitting an artist whose work and personal history spans East and West this work, measuring 80’ x 50’, represents the gods and goddesses of South India, using traditional woodcarving and re-imagining the Tagore painting tradition.